On the partner

-The keepers will select the names for the calves and they will be Sinhalese names, i.e. originating from Sri Lanka, the homeland of their mothers Tamara and Janita.
+In the spring of 2020, two baby elephants were born in a span of a few weeks.
+The keepers gave them the names Amalee and Lakuna.
+They are Sinhalese names, i.e. originating from Sri Lanka, the homeland of their mothers, Tamara and Janita.
+The calves’ father is Ankhor.

 Prague Zoo has a long tradition of elephant keeping; the first calf was born there in 1993.
 African elephants followed.
-Today the group comprises Indian elephants again; the two new females will stay in Prague and will give rise to a new family group one day.
+Today, the group comprises Indian elephants again; the two new females will stay in Prague and will give rise to a new family group here one day.